jgosar/mine-city-2000/README.md

 # mine-city-2000
-MineCity 2000 is a program that converts SimCity 2000 cities into Minecraft worlds
+MineCity 2000 is a program that converts SimCity 2000 cities into Minecraft (Java Edition) worlds

 From this: